lamdera/compiler/extra/readme.md

 By default it's `target = Test.all`, so `:rr` will recompile and run all tests.

 Press up arrow to get history of prior commands!

+#### Tests

+`test/Test.hs` is the entrypoint for all tests.
+Use `Test.all` in ghci to run everything (it is also the `:rr` target by default).

+Using the test framework in `test/EasyTest`, a vendored version of [easytest](https://github.com/joelburget/easytest) back when it had fun emojis!
+It's only a single file and easy to read.

 #### Testing functions directly